“I have tried to channel

 I had my first daughter at only 22 and sadly had a very traumatic birth which nearly cost me and my baby our lives.
 I didn’t realise it at the time, but my birth experience and awful postnatal care resulted in Post Traumatic Stress Disorder (PTSD).
 Unfortunately my PTSD was not diagnosed till many years later.

-I have tried to use my experience to help others who also have suffered birth trauma, and also to educate health professionals on the impact of trauma in birth.
-Im part of the amazing Matexp.
+I have tried to use my experience to help others who also have suffered birth trauma, and also to educate health professionals on the impact of trauma from birth.
+Im part of the amazing #Matexp.
 I also run a birth trauma and PTSD support website, facebook and twitter page called ‘Unfold your wings’ to raise awareness of PTSD and birth trauma.

 So there you have it!
 I know that life is a journey, sometimes you will go down a path that may lead to a place you never dreamed of, there is always so much to learn, so much you can get involved in and lots to enjoy.
 On the road of life you will hit bumps and sometimes they seem like mountains, but they seek to teach us about ourself and about others.
 Sometimes things happen that change us forever, but even the bad can be used for good.

-May you believe in yourself, your power to make a difference in this world, and that even out of the darkest of experiences, life can still be wonderful.
+May you believe in yourself, your power to make a difference in this world, and that even out of the darkest of experiences, life can still be wonderful and you have so much to give.

 May these words hold true for you too,